-The staff praised the group’s ethos and ‘very strong’ bond (helped by outside socialising) and called staff-prisoner relationships ‘excellent’ (e.g. first names & calling prisoners ‘residents’).
-CMs were ‘highly supportive’ and the SMT ‘visible’.
-They valued monthly full staff meetings and recognition (including a ‘caught doing good’ on the wing scheme) and weekly staff meetings on Ceiriog wing.
-They also rated the range of peer mentors and the impressive prisoner council.
+The Officers praised the attitude of staff, noted a ‘very strong’ bond (helped by outside socialising) between staff, and said relationships with prisoners (referred to as ‘residents’), based on first-name terms, were ‘excellent’.
+CMs and the SMT were praised as ‘highly supportive’ and ‘visible’.
+They valued monthly full staff meetings and staff recognition (including a ‘caught doing good’ scheme), as well as the staff mess.
+They also rated the range of peer mentors and the ‘strong’ and ‘well embedded’ Prisoner Council.

-The prisoners called staff-prisoner relations ‘excellent’, valued being ‘residents’ on first name terms, and felt ‘very safe’.
-They also rated visits and family visits (‘fantastic’, ‘comfy side-by-side seating’, ‘your own clothes: no bibs’).
-They praised the peer mentors, prisoner council, and thought VR reps, who can mediate, were a ‘key to safety’.
-They liked in-cell showers, phones (‘much cheaper here’), laptops (‘much better than kiosks’, ‘no queues’, ‘do it in your time’), and said the gardens and green spaces made a real difference, too.
+The prisoners called staff-prisoner relations ‘excellent’, valued being called ‘residents’ and the use of first names, and felt ‘very safe’.
+They highlighted visits, and extended family visits in particular, as ‘fantastic’, noting ‘comfy side-by-side seating’ and the right to ‘wear your own clothes: with no bibs’.
+They rated the range of peer mentors and the Prisoner Council, while VR reps, who had a mediation role here, were ‘key to safety’.
+They liked in-cell showers, phones and laptop-based Kiosk facilities (‘better than on the wing’, ‘no queues’, ‘do it in your time’), and said the gardens and green spaces made a real difference, too.